-- 1. Pressing the button SAVE

-- 2. Pressing the button Refresh System Configuration

-- 3. Perform the download of the file
+- Pressing the button SAVE - 2.
+Pressing the button Refresh System Configuration - After approximately 30 seconds, the files are available for the download - 4.
+Press on the link Configuration Files to update the web site - Perform the download of the file